PrismarineJS/node-minecraft-protocol/docs/README.md

 ```

 If the server is in offline mode, you may leave out the `password` option.
+You can also leave out `password` when using a Microsoft account.
+If provided, password based auth will be attempted first which may fail. *Note:* if using a Microsoft account, your account age must be >= 18 years old.

 ### Hello World server example